 PTO generators produce two types of electricity: Single-Phase or Three-Phase.

-Single-Phase electricity is just like the power coming out of your wall socket.
+Single-phase electricity is standard power coming out of your home's wall socket.

-Three-Phase electricity is more complex.
-If you need power in 208 volts or 480 volts, you’ll need a Three-Phase PTO generator.
+Three-phase electricity is used for higher-powered applications.
+If you need power in 208 volts or 480 volts, you’ll need a three-phase PTO generator.